 Corporate Brands

-Brands representing entire companies, such as Apple or Microsoft.
+Brands representing entire companies, like Apple or Google.
+These brands encompass multiple products and services.

 Personal Brands